senscience/nexus-delta/CONTRIBUTING.md

     ```
 ## <a name="cla"></a> Signing the CLA

-If you are not part of Senscience, a Contributor License Agreement (CLA) must be signed for any code changes
+If you are not part of SENSCIENCE, a Contributor License Agreement (CLA) must be signed for any code changes
 to be accepted.
-Please contact the [Senscience Nexus team][nexus-team-email] to get the latest CLA version and
+Please contact the [Nexus team][nexus-team-email] to get the latest CLA version and
 instructions.

 [nexus-team-email]: mailto:info@senscience.ai